 More speakers to be announced soon!

-Overall, participants will leave with a wealth of important knowledge, an enhanced network and some new ideas as to how to take their own communications to the next level.
+Overall, participants will leave with a wealth of important knowledge, an enhanced network and some new ideas for taking their own communications to the next level.

 What: Changing hearts and minds: Countering harmful narratives